engelsystem/engelsystem/DEVELOPMENT.md

 ## Docker

+If unspecific issues appear try using Docker version >= 20.10.14.

 This repo [ships a docker setup](docker/dev) for a quick development start.

 If you use another uid/gid than 1000 on your machine you have to adjust it in [docker/dev/.env](docker/dev/.env).